Aurora-UdeS/GitOps/README.md

 ### pre-req
 #### gcloud sdk
-download the sdk from [here](https://cloud.google.com/sdk/docs/install)
+download the sdk from [here](https://cloud.google.com/sdk/docs/install) If you're on Windows, make sure to restart your computer after installing the sdk.
 ### setup environment
+This script will setup your environment to be able to use the docker compose.
+If you are using a Windows machine, you will need to run the script in a WSL terminal or a GitBash terminal.
+It will ask you to connect to your google account.
+You will need to select to one used on google cloud platform.
 ```bash
 ./setup.sh
 ```

 ### lauch docker compose locally
-Last step is to spin up the docker compose
+Last step is to spin up the docker compose.
 ```bash
 ./deploy.sh local
 ```